huaminghuangtw/Evergreen-Notes/Permanent-Notes/fear.md

 > _“Life can be the scariest and most beautiful thing simultaneously.” — Maxime Lagace_

 > _“You can conquer almost any fear if you will only make up your mind to do so.
-For remember, fear doesn't exist anywhere except in the mind.” — Dale Carnegie_
+For remember, fear doesn’t exist anywhere except in the mind.” — Dale Carnegie_

 > _“There is no fear for one whose mind is not filled with desires.” — The Buddha_

-> _“FEAR has two meanings: 'Forget Everything And Run' or 'Face Everything And Rise.'
+> _“FEAR has two meanings: ‘Forget Everything And Run’ or ‘Face Everything And Rise.’
 The choice is yours.” — Zig Ziglar_

 > _“If you approach the mountain in fear, it will look bigger than it appears.” — Tene Edwards_